 The Continue on error options is common to all task sequence steps.
 If you checked the option inside the step, the task sequence continues if an error occurs while running the step.

-The other advantage of the error will not appear if a particular or multiple package content downloading fails.
+The other advantage of the error will not appear if a particular or multiple package content is downloading fails.
 You configured the associated package to task sequence properties “Continue an Error”.

 Is it good to enforce applications/packages installation with Continue an Error?
 Configuring the option doesn’t mean you are forcing the installation to skip.